Commvault protects PostgreSQL database in AWS Outposts.

 The following Amazon RDS system components are required:

-A proxy server that facilitates the backup and restore operations
+An access node that facilitates the backup and restore operations

 An Amazon RDS virtualization client